rauls/nodejsinprod-talk/README.md

  npm install statsd-influxdb-backend
 ```

-* Use the following configuration file.
+* Use the following configuration file as influxdbConfig.js.

 ```js
 {